fastats/learning/performance/2017_06_performance_basics/readme.md

 needed, but they are far from perfect, so it is still useful to help the compiler/CPU where possible.

-This technique is usually referred to as `Loop Tiling` or `Loop Blocking`, with a nice article from Intel [discussing the benefits here](https://software.intel.com/en-us/articles/how-to-use-loop-blocking-to-optimize-memory-use-on-32-bit-intel-architecture).
+One technique to optimise cache access is referred to as `Loop Tiling` or `Loop Blocking`, with a nice article from Intel [discussing the benefits here](https://software.intel.com/en-us/articles/how-to-use-loop-blocking-to-optimize-memory-use-on-32-bit-intel-architecture).

 The important point here is that we re-use items already in the cache by performing as many computations on a small `tile` of data as possible, before moving onto the next tile.
-This stops us continually evicting items from the cache, and then re-requesting them a while later.
+This stops us continually evicting items from the cache, and then re-requesting the same data later.

 To implement this, we will need to **define an integer which controls the size of the blocks**: